-Chattanooga school bus driver was in another crash 2 months ago
+Chattanooga school bus crash: Sixth child dies

 Bus driver's mother asks for compassion

 The driver now faces five counts of vehicular homicide, as well charges of reckless endangerment and reckless driving.
+A sixth vehicular homicide charge likely will be added, police spokeswoman Elisa Myzal said.

 After the crash, Walker's mother said she got a phone call from her son, who told her he'd been in a "drastic accident" and tried to explain what had happened before police took his phone away.